Dr. Amir Rahnamay-Azar

 Since joining Syracuse University, Dr. Rahnamay-Azar has launched an ambitious strategic plan, the Orange Standard, for the Division of Business, Finance and Administrative Services.
 The plan has five primary goals: to create an unparalleled Syracuse University experience; relentlessly pursue business excellence; passionately lead, engage, and develop employees; empower progress through innovation and entrepreneurship; and promote accountability and organizational effectiveness.

 Since announcing the launch of the Orange Standard in October of 2018, a number of key projects have commenced.
-These projects include a review and evaluation of Syracuse University’s energy assets, enhancements to the university’s enterprise risk management program, a comprehensive review of the institutional budget model, advancing Syracuse University’s real estate strategy, including the evaluation of student housing, initiatives geared toward improving the campus experience, and an ongoing commitment to strategically stewarding the University’s financial resources.
+These projects include a review and evaluation of Syracuse University’s energy assets, enhancements to the university’s enterprise risk management program, advancing a real estate strategy, including the evaluation of student housing, initiatives geared toward improving the campus experience, and an ongoing commitment to strategically stewarding the University’s financial resources.
 Through the work of the Orange Standard steering committee, each of the noted projects is managed by a project team, a project charter, timeline, and deliverables.